AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 # Google SERP API Integration Instructions

 Google SERP (Search Engine Results Page) is the results page that users see after entering a query in the Google search engine.
-It displays organic search results, ads, featured snippets, knowledge graphs, as well as various content such as images and videos, aiming to provide users with the most relevant information.
+It displays organic search results, ads, featured snippets, knowledge graphs, as well as various content such as images and videos, aimed at providing users with the most relevant information.

 This article will provide a detailed introduction to the Google SERP API, which can provide results for queries entered in the Google search engine.
-The content of the results includes many types, such as featured snippets, knowledge graphs, and images.
+The content of the results also includes many types, such as featured snippets, knowledge graphs, and images.

 This document will introduce the integration instructions for the Google SERP API.